solana-turbin3/Q3_25_Builder_psolite/anchor-amm/README.md

-# Overview - Anchor AMM
+# Overview - NFT Staking

-This project implements an AMM program on the Solana blockchain using the Anchor framework.
-The Program Allow User to create a Liquidity Pool by providing to SPL token (e.g BONK and USDC), so anyone can swap in the pool.
+This project implements an NFT Staking program on the Solana blockchain using the Anchor framework.
+The Program Allow User to staking their Nft, Unstaking the NFT after a set time and enter point.

 ## Usage
+Deploying this on Devnet due to Metaplex is not available on default on Local validator

 ```bash
 anchor build
 anchor deploy